fluent-lang/.github/profile/README.md

 All the Fluent Language's source code is publicly available **under the GNU GPL-3.0**.
 The following links contain the source code of the Fluent toolchain. **Beware**, not all links may be available all the time.
-We sometimes keep a project private until it is stable.
+We sometimes keep some projects private until they are stable.

 - [The Fluent CLI](https://github.com/fluent-lang/Fluent)